-Whenever a completed initiative petition, a supplemental initiative petition, or a referendum petition is filed with the City Clerk, he shall submit it to the Election Commission forthwith.
-The Election Commission shall thereupon examine the petition and place a check mark against each signature which they determine is the name of a voter, except that when they have checked a number of signatures which is forty per cent greater than the minimum number of signatures which is required for a valid petition they need not examine or check any further signatures.
-The Election Commission shall prepare a certificate showing the number of signatures to the petition which have been so checked and the number of voters who were entitled to vote at the most recent preceding regular City election, and the Election Commission shall return the petition with their certificate to the City Clerk.
-The number of persons who were so entitled to vote shall be deemed to be the number of voters for the purposes of Sections 10-6, 10-8, and 10-10.
-The City Clerk shall hold the petition and the Election Commission's certificate available for public inspection during ordinary office hours for two full days; and unless written objections to the certificate of the Election Commission are filed by a voter within said period, the Election Commission's certificate shall be deemed conclusive.
-If objections are so filed, the City Clerk shall promptly give written notice of that fact to the first ten petitioners.
-Objections to the sufficiency or validity of the signatures on any petition shall be disposed of forthwith in the manner provided by General Laws Chapter 53, Section 12, and to the extent required the Election Commission shall revise their certificate accordingly.
-If the certificate of the Election Commission or their revised certificate, if any, shows that the number of signatures to the petition is insufficient, the City Clerk shall give written notice of that fact to the first ten petitioners and shall retain the petition for at least six months, after which period the City Clerk may destroy the petition.
-If such original or revised certificate shows that the number of signatures is sufficient, the City Clerk shall present the petition and the applicable certificate to the Board of Aldermen or the School Committee, as may be appropriate.
+Whenever a completed initiative petition, a supplemental initiative petition, or a referendum petition is filed with the city clerk, the city clerk shall submit the petition to the election commission forthwith.
+The election commission shall thereupon examine the petition and place a check mark against each signature which the commission determines is the name of a voter, except that when the commission has checked a number of signatures which is 40 per cent greater than the minimum number of signatures required for a valid petition, the commission need not examine or check any further signatures.
+The commission shall prepare a certificate showing the number of signatures to the petition which have been checked by the commission and the number of voters who were entitled to vote at the most recent preceding regular city election and the commission shall return the petition with the certificate to the city clerk.
+The number of persons who were so entitled to vote shall be deemed to be the number of voters for the purposes of sections 10-6, 10-8 and 10-10.
+The city clerk shall hold the petition and the commission's certificate available for public inspection during ordinary office hours for 2 full days; provided, however, that unless written objections to the certificate of the commission are filed by a voter within said period, the commission's certificate shall be deemed conclusive.
+If objections are so filed, the city clerk shall promptly give written notice of that fact to the first 10 petitioners.
+Objections to the sufficiency or validity of the signatures on any petition shall be disposed of forthwith in the manner provided by the General Laws and, to the extent required, the commission shall revise the certificate accordingly.
+If the certificate of the commission or its revised certificate, if any, shows that the number of signatures to the petition is insufficient, the city clerk shall give written notice of that fact to the first 10 petitioners and shall retain the petition for at least 6 months after which period the city clerk may destroy the petition.
+If the original or revised certificate shows that the number of signatures is sufficient, the city clerk shall present the petition and the applicable certificate to the city council or the school committee as may be appropriate.